superlinked/VectorHub/docs/articles/research-agent.md

 ### Step 4 : Building the index

-Next, I fused the spaces into an index, A.K.A the search engine’s core:
+Next, the spaces are fused into an index which is the search engine's core:

 ```python
 paper_index = sl.Index([text_space, recency_space])
 ```

-Then, I mapped the DataFrame to the schema and loaded it in batches (10 papers at a time) into in-memory store:
+Then the DataFrame is mapped to the schema and loaded in batches (10 papers at a time) into an in-memory store:

 ```python
 # Parser to map DataFrame columns to schema fields